opendoor/pggen/HACKING.md

 > docker-compose run test
 ```

-for more interactive debugging, you will probably want to execute a shell
-instead of the test script
+or debug interactively by opening a bash shell with

 ```
 > docker-compose run test /bin/bash